kylehovey/react-boilerplate/readme.md

 First, clone this repo and `cd` into the directory.
 I use the [asdf Version Manager](https://asdf-vm.com/) to manage my runtime environments.
 Once in the directory, just run `asdf install` to ensure that you have the right runtimes.
 If you don't use asdf, just check out `.tool-versions` for the runtimes that this project uses.

 Then, run `npm run setup` to install dependencies (this is just `npm i` in both dirs, but I added a script to make it easier).
+Once that finishes, run `npm run dbsetup` to initialize the development database and user.

 **(Optional):** Once you have the right runtimes, copy `.env.development` in both the project root and in `client` to a `.env.development.local` for each and put any environment variables you wish to override in the new files.